HSalat/pop-dens-elec-clustering-method/README.md

 # pop-dens-elec-clustering-method

+This repository contains the supporting code for the article: Salat, Smoreda, Schläpfer, A method to estimate population densities and electricity consumption from mobile phone data in developing countries.
+PLoS One, 2020.
+DOI: 10.1371/journal.pone.0235224

-The project is meant to be used as a single workspace (variables created in one file are called directly from other files)
+The project is meant to be used as a single workspace (variables created in one file are called directly from other files).

 ## Data

 Some of the public and non sensitive data are stored on OSF.
-The rest can only be accessed by requesting permission from Orange/Sonatel
+The rest can only be accessed by requesting permission from Orange/Sonatel.

+## Files

+- `correlations-table1.R` contains the code to compute Table 1 of the article (up to l.
+128) and some visualisations, additional tests and interesting alternatives methods that were not included in the final article.